Darstib/blog/docs/notes/DMPT/05-Graph Theory.md

 **Connectivity:** A graph is said to be connected if there is a path between any two distinct vertices.

 ![|600](attachments/05-Graph%20Theory-4.png)
 Note that any graph (even a disconnected one) always consists of a collection of connected components, i.e., sets V1,...,Vk of vertices, such that all vertices in a set Vi are connected.
-For example, the graph above is not connected, but nevertheless consists of three connected components: V1 = {1,2,3}, V2 = {4}, and V3 = {5,6,7}.
+For example, the graph above is not connected, but nevertheless consists of three **connected components** : V1 = {1,2,3}, V2 = {4}, and V3 = {5,6,7}.

 #### subgraph